 - eth2, eth3-Specifies the stack port interface.
 The default is eth2. - vlan-Specifies an optional VLAN identifier, for Internet connectivity with VLAN.
 The range of VLAN IDs is from 20 to 4094. - IP address-Specifies a static IP address.
 Only IPv4 addresses are supported. - netmask-Specifies the netmask or mask length.
 For example: 255.255.255.248 or /29. - gateway-Specifies the gateway IP address. - dns-Specifies the Domain Name Service (DNS).
-Up to 3 IP addresses can be specified, separated by commas. - mtu-Specifies the Maximum Transmission Unit (MTU) from 68 to 1500. - dhcp-Specifies the Dynamic Host Configuration Protocol (DHCP). - ping-Specifies to ping using the stack port interface.
+Up to 3 IP addresses can be specified, separated by commas. - mtu-Specifies the Maximum Transmission Unit (MTU).
+The range is 1280-9400.
+The default is 1500.
+It is recommended that you set the MTU value to 9400 on all platforms to avoid fragmentation. - dhcp-Specifies the Dynamic Host Configuration Protocol (DHCP). - ping-Specifies to ping using the stack port interface.